-Sponsored by Incyte Corporation in collaboration with CURE Media Group, publishers of CURE magazine, the MPN Heroes Recognition Program is your chance to recognize the people who have made a difference for you.
+Thank you to all who participated in the 2014 MPN Heroes recognition program by nominating someone who has made a difference in MPN care.
+Sponsored by Incyte Corporation in collaboration with CURE Media Group, publishers of CURE magazine, the MPN Heroes Recognition Program recognizes the people who have made a difference for you.
 Your hero may be any of the following:

 Nominees who are chosen for recognition will be announced at the MPN Heroes Celebration Event, hosted by CURE Media Group.
 This event will take place in San Francisco on December 5, 2014.
 The names of the recipients will also be announced on www.MPNHeroes.com.

 Abdulraheem Yacoub, M.D. is an Assistant Professor of Medicine in the Division of Hematology and Oncology at the University of Kansas Medical Center.
 He is active in clinical and translational research in the field of myeloproliferative neoplasms (MPNs) and a member of the American Society of Hematology, American Society of Clinical Oncology, and the Myeloproliferative Disorders Research Consortium.

 Dr. Yacoub is a strong advocate for patients living with MPNs; in 2013 he was recognized for his efforts, being awarded the MPN Heroes Recognition award for contributions to the MPN field.

 Emily Knight R.N., O.C.N.